Cyber Monday 2019 Nintendo Switch deals available now: $25 off Switch Lite at Amazon, Mario Kart bundle and more

-Black Friday weekend is upon us, and Cyber Monday is on deck.
-Switch fans.meanwhile, have blasted through the deals and bargains like a horde of alien invaders.
-The deals aren't entirely gone, but you need to act fast to get what remains.
+Nintendo fans may have blasted through the Black Friday deals and bargains like a horde of alien invaders, but some of the sales are still going strong -- and Cyber Monday deals are coming soon.
 You can still get the Switch V1 with Mario Kart 8 for $300, or save $25 (via a gift coupon) on a Switch Lite at both GameStop and Amazon.
 Joy-Cons are $20 off at Amazon right now, as well -- and we also found a few good deals on games, like $15 off The Witcher 3.

 One note of caution: There are three different Switch models available right now.
 Nintendo released an upgraded Switch, sometimes referred to as the V2, back in August that cranked up the battery life by about 50% (up to about 9 hours).
 But the original is still out there, too; it's featured in the Mario Kart bundle described above (and below).
 And then there's the new Switch Lite -- a smaller, handheld version with a 7-hour battery life that can't connect to your TV.
 (If you don't mind that, it's pretty great otherwise.)